What is collaborative practice? Is it the same thing as collaborative law or collaborative divorce?

 What is a collaborative team?
 It sounds expensive.

-Collaborative team could consist of lawyers, financial planners, therapists and even realtors, depending on your family’s needs.
-The collaborative team can actually you save you money if an amicable settlement can be reached versus a trial, appeal and subsequent motions to modify.
+The collaborative team could consist of lawyers, financial planners, therapists, and even realtors, depending on your family’s needs.
+The collaborative team can actually save you money if an amicable settlement can be reached versus a trial, appeal, and subsequent motions to modify.

 Is collaborative practice more or less expensive than litigation or mediation?